jclaudan/firefish/README.md

 ### 😗 Optional dependencies

 - [FFmpeg](https://ffmpeg.org/) for video transcoding
+- 👽 At least [ScyllaDB](https://scylladb.com) v5 for a high performance database for storing posts and notifications
 - Full text search (one of the following)
   - 🦔 [Sonic](https://crates.io/crates/sonic-server)
   - [MeiliSearch](https://www.meilisearch.com/)